Department and Faculty

-Many cases are straightforward neurosurgical problems, which include brain tumors, cerebral aneurysms and spinal disease.
-This allows neurosurgical residents to become skilled in the management of typical neurosurgical problems.
+Many cases are straightforward neurosurgical problems, which include brain tumors, cerebral aneurysms, and spinal disease.
+This allows you to become skilled in the management of typical neurosurgical problems.
 However, many complex cases are nationally or internationally referred to Mayo neurologists and neurosurgeons for evaluation and treatment.
-These difficult cases often require a multidisciplinary team approach to patient care, which broadens the educational opportunities for residents.
+These difficult cases often require a multidisciplinary team approach to patient care, which broadens your educational opportunities.

 - 175 operations for trauma

 - 325 operations for vascular diseases (aneurysm, arteriovenous malformation [AVM], carotid, bypass)